chakra-ui/chakra-ui/.changeset/funny-laws-relate.md

 "@chakra-ui/styled-system": patch
 ---

-fix gradient parser when a position is specified
+Fix issue where `bgGradient` parser doesn't work when a position is specified